Nick Park: Influences

-Nick Park has stated that his main influences have been Ray Harryhausen, Oliver Postgate, Peter Firmin, Chuck Jones, Yuri Norstein, Richard Williams, Terry Gilliam, and Bob Godfrey.
-He is a Gerry Anderson fan.
+Nick Park has stated that his main influences have been Ray Harryhausen, Oliver Postgate, Peter Firmin, Chuck Jones, Hayao Miyazaki, Yuri Norstein, Richard Williams, Terry Gilliam, and Bob Godfrey.
+He was inspired by Gilliam's animation in Monty Python "to be a bit wacky and off the wall."
+He is a fan of Gerry Anderson, known for "Supermarionation" as seen in Thunderbirds.

 He is a fan of The Beano comic, and guest-edited the 70th-anniversary issue dated 2 August 2008.
+He stated, "My dream job was always to work on The Beano and it's such an honour for me to be Guest Editor."
 He also contributed to Classics from the Comics at the same time, picking his favourite classic stories for the comic reprint magazine's new Classic Choice feature.

 His film-making ideas were encouraged by his old English teacher; however, Park has denied that the character of Wallace was based on him.